enormandeau/stacks_workflow/README.md

 ./00-scripts/03_rename_samples.sh
 ```

+#### Assessing the quality of your reads

+After this step, you will want to run FastQC on the read sequences found in
+`04-all_samples`.
+A nice way of visualizing them is to use `multiqc` to create
+a unique report for all the reads.
+Pay special attention to the duplication
+level.
+You probably want to have high duplication in the 10-50X range, but if a
+high proportion of your data is in the 100X+ range, then maybe your library
+suffers from lower complexity than is ideal.
+This is up to you to judge given
+what you know of your species (genome), enzyme(s) used, and sequencing
+coverage.

 #### Deleting samples with too few reads

 If after splitting your samples you notice that some have too few reads, you